hydroaggie/group_handbook/group_handbook/part3/writing_paper.md

 ## Abstract

-Abstract follows the template:
+A good abstract follows the scheme below:
-- Describe the broad problem your paper solves (1 sentence)
+- Describe the broad problem you are solving (1 sentence)
+	- Introduce the broader field
 	- What is the problem?
 - Provide context needed to understand your study (1 sentence)
-	- Why are we doing this study?
-What is the knowledge gap?
+	- What is missing in the literature (or the knowledge gap)?
+Why that matters?
+	- A successful context distinguishes your study from others.
-- State the central message of your study (1 sentence)
+- State the content of your study by describing your approach to fill the gap (1 sentence)
 	- "Here, we investigated...using xx approach"
-- Summarise your results (2~3 sentences).
-This should be the key findings.
+- Summarise your key results (2~3 sentences).
 	- What did you find?
+	- What is the main conclusion?
-- State the broad perspective (1 sentence).
+- State the broad perspective or significance of the study (1 sentence).
 	- What is the broad impact/implication of the study?
+	- Highlight the important implications

 ## References